sovrynn/ecdo/5-TOOLS-DATA-DEV/scripts/rotational-path-kml/README.md

 Output KML file will be written to `output.kml` which can then be loaded up into Google Earth.

+Legend:
-The red crosses are the pivots.
+- The red crosses are the pivots.

-Green cross at the intersection of red and blue lines is the rotating location.
+- Orange line is the path that the location will travel

-Green cross at the edge of the red lines is where the location rotates to.
+- Green cross is where the location will end up

-Thick line is the line along which location rotates.
-Thinner lines are there to help show the neighboring movement.

-Red lines are the total path (104 degrees) traveled by the rotating location.

-Blue lines (104 degrees) are the part of the Earth that will rotate into the red lines.
+- Blue lines (104 degrees) are the part of the Earth that will rotate into the orange and red lines